Paleo Collagen Mini Muffins make the perfect bite-size snack. They're gut-healthy, grain-free, and make a great snack or breakfast.

 Head heavy, body in slow motion.
 I stumbled down the steps much earlier than I would have liked.
 Irrelevant of when I go to bed I seem to wake at the same time on most mornings without an alarm.
 My body's got it figured out so I suppose I should be grateful.

 I like wine a lot!
-I usually have a glass daily and on occasion two but last night we had company and buzzing with an excited energy, I lost track.
-There was champagne, food, wine and more wine.
-I stayed up too late and there I was, on a dreary Sunday morning, nursing a hangover I hadn't experienced in some time.
+I usually have a glass daily and on occasion two but last night we had company and buzzing with excited energy, I lost track.
+There was champagne, food, wine, and more wine.
+The night got away from me and there I was, on a dreary Sunday morning, nursing a hangover I hadn't experienced in some time.
 It was comical in some ways and brought me back to my college days.
-Days of waking up in the morning (or noon) after partying all night and eating cooked macaroni with shredded mozzarella, salt and olive oil for breakfast.
+Days of waking up in the morning (or noon) after partying all night and eating cooked macaroni with shredded mozzarella, salt, and olive oil for breakfast.
 My best friend's specialty.

 But times have changed.
 For the most part, I do believe in moderation but frankly, it felt good to give myself over to the evening and leave the calculated, responsible me behind for a while.

 And as far as breakfast, I felt infinite gratitude for the paleo collagen mini muffins I'd made the day before (no macaroni for me).
 They came in at just the right time and saved me from having to think about making breakfast.
 And not only that, but they were seriously delicious.
 Even better than on the first day.

 For me, breakfast is essential.
 By essential I mean, I wake up starving.
 So these little muffins make the perfect ready-to-go breakfast I can have with coffee.
 They're loaded with collagen, are grain-free and you can use the fillings of your choice.
 I went with blueberries, walnuts, and allergy-friendly chocolate chips.